bersonconnor/BusinessCard/doc/README.md

 ```java
 String nameRegex = "^([A-Z][a-zA-Z-']+)((\\s[A-Z]([a-zA-Z-']+|\\.))|)\\s([A-Z][a-zA-Z-']+)$";
 ```
 This regular expression represents a first name followed by an optional middle name or initial and ended by a last name.
-Additionally, if a line matches the regular expression, then each word in the line is checked for containment in in this exhaustive [list of names](https://www.usna.edu/Users/cs/roche/courses/s15si335/proj1/files.php%3Ff=names.txt.html) that is generally organized by commonality in decreasing order.
+Additionally, if a line matches the regular expression, then each word in the line is checked for containment in in this [list of names](https://www.usna.edu/Users/cs/roche/courses/s15si335/proj1/files.php%3Ff=names.txt.html) that contains around 18,000 names and is generally organized by commonality in decreasing order.
 The following algorithm is used when identifying a name:
 ``` PROGRAM
 def find_name():
 	possible_name = ""